mateussouzaweb/kvm-qemu-virtualization-guide/Docs/4 - Virtual Machine Management.md

 Isolate the relevant info and save such information to use later on the VM configuration.

-To create a VM directly from CLI, use the following command.
+To create a VM directly from CLI, use the commands as below.
 This process is slightly different from the method available everywhere because we will first generate one sample XML based on the described OS, tweak the settings and finally create a new VM based on the specs that we declared:

 ```bash
 # Edit variables